 The United Kingdom has been amongst the top destination for those looking to move or visit the country.
 And why not?!
-Britain is a leader when it comes to medical and research, you will find some best hospitals in the world in the United Kingdom.
+Britain is a leader in medical and research; you will find some best hospitals in the world in the United Kingdom.

-The UK has practically initiated the concept of higher studies and has the best schools and universities around the globe such as Cambridge and Oxford.
+The UK has practically initiated higher studies and has the best schools and universities around the globe, such as Cambridge and Oxford.
 Also, being a well-established country, it offers numerous employment opportunities.

 We have gathered some information about applying for a UK Visitor Visa:

-Before proceeding to the application process, it is necessary to understand that a short term standard visitor visa will let you stay in the UK for up to six months.
-When you will apply for a visa you need to provide a current passport or other valid travel identification.
+Before proceeding to the application process, it is necessary to understand that a short-term standard visitor visa will let you stay in the UK for up to six months.
+When you apply for a visa, you need to provide a current passport or other valid travel identification.
 You need a blank page in your passport for your visa.
 Your passport should be valid for the whole of your stay in the UK.
 You will also need to provide a certified translation of any documents that are not in English.

 Let us dig deeper into documents required for applying for the UK Visa: